Making Open Code Citable

 In all cases, you will need to specify different metadata.
 The second and third points refer to a classic research publication process, where a DOI and a citation are of course provided.

-If you use GitHub, each code change or version (“commit“) can be referenced or cited via a unique URL.
+If you use GitHub or GitLab, each code change or version ("commit") can be referenced or cited via a unique URL.
+GitLab also offers a free open-source version for self-hosting.
 Important versions, such as certain milestones, should be labelled as a release.
 You can publish a release on Zenodo or Figshare, where you will also receive a DOI and a suitable suggestion for a citation based on the specified metadata.
 GitHub already has a Zenodo integration, so you can easily publish a release there.
 You can read how this works here: GitHub Docs: Referencing and citing content.
 If you publish another release from the same GitHub repository on Zenodo, a new version of the existing Zenodo entry is automatically created.
 All releases receive their own DOI and are grouped under a main DOI.

 As a rule, suggestions for a citation are based on the metadata provided.
 Of course, you can also store citation information in a README file, but this may not be found directly.
 Another option for storing the type of citation required is to use the Citation File Format (CFF).
 Human- and machine-readable citation information for code and software (and also data records) can be stored in a CITATION.cff file.
 GitHub and Zenodo automatically take this information into account.
 The CFFInit tool is also available for creating a CITATION.cff file.